open-telemetry/oteps/text/0156-columnar-encoding.md

 ```

 > Note: **Dense vs Sparse union**: Apache Arrow supports two types of union: dense and sparse.
 Dense unions are more efficient
-> in memory usage but are less efficient in terms of compression ratio and processing speed.
-The memory consumed by a
+> in memory usage but are less efficient in terms of processing speed (and also in terms of compression ratio according
-> sparse union depends directly on the number of variants present in the union definition.
-It is therefore important to
+> to some tests).
+The memory consumed by a sparse union depends directly on the number of variants present in the union
-> keep the number of variants low.
-The `cbor` variant groups all complex attribute values that cannot be represented
+> definition.
+It is therefore important to keep the number of variants low.
+The `cbor` variant groups all complex
-> with the other available variants.
-This representation aims to minimize the memory overhead related to the number
+> attribute values that cannot be represented with the other available variants.
+This representation aims to minimize
-> of variants in the union.
-The current tradeoff allows to optimize the compression rate and the compression speed.
+> the memory overhead related to the number of variants in the union.
+The current tradeoff optimizes the processing
+> speed and, to some extent, the compression ratio.
 > Optimizations on memory consumption are theoretically possible at the level of the Arrow Go library in order to
 > minimize the overhead of sparse unions in the future.